Loading...

 • Another special feature is that your luggage will be scanned and checked at the airports of Quito and Guayaquil.
 A number of foods and organic matter are prohibited from being imported into the Galapagos to protect the flora and fauna from disease and inverse spread.
 So please do not bring any fresh food or fruit with you, and your trekking shoes should also be free of dirt.

 • Arriving at Baltra or San Cristobal Airport, Galapagos National Park entrance fees apply.
-International visitors are currently USD 100, children USD 50.
+International visitors are currently USD 100, children USD 50 starting in August 2024 the price will be USD 200 and children USD 100.

 • Constantly updated information on COVID-19 entry requirements, you can find on the US Embassy website: https://ec.usembassy.gov/covid-19-information-ecu-2/